GenEpi-GenPhySE/circDetector/AnnotationRules.md

  ####    Intermediate classes
-    [class-1]  (circRNAs with Start-circRNA is identified as known exonic boundary) for a circRNA located on upstream strand, the Start-circRNA corresponds exactly to an exonic 5'splice site OR
-      for a circRNA located on reverse strand, the Start-circRNA corresponds exactly to an exonic 3'splice site
+    [class-1]  (circRNAs with Start-circRNA is identified as known exonic boundary) for a circRNA located on upstream strand, the Start-circRNA corresponds exactly to an exonic 5'splice site for a circRNA located on reverse strand, the Start-circRNA corresponds exactly to an exonic 3'splice site

-    [class-2] (circRNAs with End-circRNA is identified as known exonic boundary) for a circRNA located on upstream strand,the End-circRNA corresponds exactly to an exonic 3' splice site OR
-     for a circRNA located on reverse strand, the End-circRNA corresponds exactly to an exonic 5' splice site
+    [class-2] (circRNAs with End-circRNA is identified as known exonic boundary) for a circRNA located on upstream strand,the End-circRNA corresponds exactly to an exonic 3' splice site for a circRNA located on reverse strand, the End-circRNA corresponds exactly to an exonic 5' splice site

     [Class-3] (circRNAs mapped inside a single exon) The circRNA is mapped inside an exon of a described gene
          AND
-     the strand of the circRNA is identical to the strand of the gene
+       The strand of the circRNA is identical to the strand of the gene

 ####     Class-E
      The circRNA is retained in [class-1] and in [class-2]
          AND
-     the both associated genes are identical
+     The both associated genes are identical

 ####     Class-pE
      The circRNA is retained in [class-1] OR in [class-2]  BUT NOT in Class-E